George Grey, 7th Earl of Stamford: Background

 George Harry Booth-Grey was born at Enville, Staffordshire, the only son of Lord Grey (1802–1835), who as Baron Grey of Groby had been summoned to Parliament by writ of acceleration in 1832.
 He succeeded his father as 9th Baron Grey of Groby (created 1603) on 24 October 1835.

 Styled Lord Grey, he was educated at Eton (1840–1843) before going up to Trinity College, Cambridge, where he studied for one year.
 On the death of his grandfather the 6th Earl on 26 April 1845, he succeeded to the family titles of Earl of Stamford, Earl of Warrington and Baron Delamer.

 Life

-President of Marylebone Cricket Club in 1851, Lord Stamford and Warrington played for MCC in eight first-class matches between 1851 and 1858, making 81 first-class runs at an average of 7.36, with a highest score of 17, and taking two catches.
+President of Marylebone Cricket Club in 1851, Lord Stamford and Warrington played for Marylebone Cricket Club (MCC) in eight matches between 1851 and 1858, making 81 runs at an average of 7.36, with a highest score of 17, and taking two catches.

 A prominent patron of the Turf, he was Master of the Quorn Hunt between 1856 and 1863, and whilst he did not have much notable success with his racehorses, his colt Diophantus won the Two Thousand Guineas in 1861.

 Commissioned into the Cheshire Yeomanry, Lord Stamford and Warrington served as a Captain (1845–56), later being appointed Honorary Colonel of the 7th Battalion, Lancashire Rifles (Volunteers) in 1871.